Winipedia/pyrig/docs/more/example-usage.md

 ```

 Note:
-If you are a company you repos probably will not be public so you will need tokens and stuff to do uv add.
+If you are a company your repos probably will not be public so you will need tokens and stuff to do uv add.
 If you manage a package ecosystem for pypi then you can use uv add like usual

 **What gets created automatically**: